Firearms Licensing

 Resources for Applicants & Licensees

-1. To complete private transfers and gun registration online, visit Firearms Services.
+1. To complete private transfers and gun registration online, visit Firearms Portal.

 3. View a listing of Basic Safety Course Instructors.